mxvements/ft_libft/README.md

 | **ft_toupper**  | [x] | int ft_toupper(int c) | ctype.h | Converts lower-case to the corresponding upper-case.
 Return: the corresponding upper-case char, otherwise the argument is returned unchanged (was already uppercase or not a char) | ft_islower* | libc |
 | **ft_tolower**  | [x] | int ft_tolower(int c) | ctype.h | Converts upper-case to the corresponding lower-case.
 Return: the corresponding lower-case char, otherwise the argument is returned unchanged (was already lower-case or not a char)  | ft_isupper* | libc |

-ft_isupper, ft_islower -> added after completion of the project, included as static where needed.
+ft_isupper, ft_islower, ft_isspace -> added after completion of the project, included as static where needed.

 ### Manipulate strings